-Literacy and numeracy are taught on a daily basis to ensure that children develop essential skills in reading, writing and mathematics.
+English and Maths are taught on a daily basis to ensure that children develop essentials skills in reading, writing and mathematics.
 Where possible this is linked to other subjects so that children can apply the skills they have learnt in a practical manner.
-Statutory Assessments take place at the end of year 2 and 6 and are published annually.
+Statutory assessments take place at the end of year 2 and 6 and are published annually.
 For Maths we use the ‘Inspire’ programme.
 New areas of Maths are taught by initially incorporating concrete resources such as deines, clocks, money etc, before moving on to pictorial representation and finishing with the abstract (written numbers, calculations and worded problems).
 Inspire encourages the children to further develop their reasoning skills as well as their use of Mathematical language.

-We also endeavour to ensure that children experience a wide ranging curriculum that encompasses the creative arts, sport, humanities, science and ICT.
-Learning is enhanced by the numerous educational visits organised for children to enjoy, be it local walks around Portchester and the castle, or further afield to Marwell, Old Portsmouth, Southampton and West Sussex.
+We also endeavour to ensure that children experience a wide ranging curriculum that encompasses the creative arts, sports, humanities, science and computing.
+Learning is enhanced by the numerous educational visits organised for the children to enjoy, be it local walks around Portchester and the castle, or further afield to Marwell, Old Portsmouth and Southampton.

-Children in the junior age range also enjoy residential visits.
-These provide many children with their first experiences of staying away from home and are hugely rewarding for both child and teacher alike!
-Current residentials are:
+Children in key stage 2 also enjoy a variety of residential visits.
+These provide many children with their first experience of staying away from home and are hugely rewarding.
+Current residential are:

-Year 6: Little Canada (Isle of Wight).
-Our oldest children spend a week on the Isle of Wight at a PGL activity centre where they enjoy team building tasks and adventurous activities designed to develop self-confidence and and a sense of achievement.
-An amazing and action packed week for children and staff!
+Year 6 Kingswood on the Isle of Wight.
+In their final year children spend a week on the Isle of Wight where they enjoy many activities linked to team building to develop their self-confidence and sense of achievement.

 Our commitment to providing the very best opportunities for our children has been recognised through a number of awards.
 These include: the 'Artsmark', for the quality of our performing arts curriculum; the 'Sportsmark' for the level of sporting provision provided; and the FA Charter mark for our football coaching.
 We have also been accredited by UNICEF as a Rights, Respecting School for the extensive work we do related the Rights of the Child.
 Castle also has 'Healthy School' status for its promotion of healthy lifestyles.